surniaulula/wpsso-wp-sitemaps/readme.txt

 <!-- /about -->

-**Includes Post Type Archive Pages:**
+**Includes Post Type Archives:**

-Includes missing post type archive pages in the WordPress sitemaps (like the WooCommerce shop page and The Events Calendar events page).
+Includes post type archive pages in the WordPress sitemaps (like the WooCommerce shop page and The Events Calendar events page).

 **Includes Alternate Languages:**